 Note: The whole story about emphasis is more subtle.
-The volume change is not guaranteed to be uniform across the frequency spectrum, but the particular effect varies from instrument to instrument.
+The volume change is not guaranteed to be uniform across the frequency spectrum, but the particular effect varies among instruments.

 Reveal/hide: Tap the arrow in the lower right corner.

 Tap one of the images showing musical notes to set the Rhythm Lock granularity.
 Selecting the quarter note (the leftmost image) will snap the playing of notes to beat boundaries.
-The eighth note (one flag) will snap to the next pulse, the sixteenth note (two flags) to the next half pulse, and the thirty-second note (three flags) to the next quarter pulse.
-The eighth-note triplet (one beam connecting three notes) and the sixteenth-note triplet (two beams connecting three notes) will snap to boundaries of triples superimposed over duples.
+The eighth note (one flag) will cause snapping to the next pulse, the sixteenth note (two flags) to the next half pulse, and the thirty-second note (three flags) to the next quarter pulse.
+The eighth-note triplet (one beam connecting three notes) and the sixteenth-note triplet (two beams connecting three notes) will cause snapping to boundaries of triples superimposed over duples.

-When Rhythm Lock is on, there may be a delay before a note sounds if it doesn’t rhythmically align with a boundary at your chosen granularity.
+When Rhythm Lock is on, there may be a delay before a note sounds if it does not rhythmically align with a boundary at your chosen granularity.
 To reduce delays, try tapping a finer granularity (farther right).
-To play freely, turn off Rhythm Lock by tapping or dragging the switch to the left.
+To play freely, set the Rhythm Lock mode to Always Free (leftmost mode option).

 Test drive Rhythm Lock: Slow down the tempo, tap the quarter note (the leftmost image) on the rhythm subdivision bar, and slide a finger rapidly and continuously around the Melody Palette.
 The delay in the sounding of played notes to synchronize with the Rhythm Beat should be apparent.